-Augmented semi-simplicial sets are defined similarly to semi-simplicial sets, except that the connected components are additionally dependent on a "colour".
-Conversely, semi-simplicial sets can be seen as augmented semi-simplicial sets over the singleton set of a fixed colour.
-Let us associate dimension -1 to colours; then, points are dimension 0, lines are dimension 1, and so on.
-There is hence a shift by one when compared to semi-simplicial sets.
+Augmented semi-simplicial sets are defined similarly to semi-simplicial sets, except that the connected components are additionally dependent on a "color".
+Conversely, semi-simplicial sets can be seen as augmented semi-simplicial sets over the singleton set of a fixed color.
+Let us associate dimension -1 to colors; then, points are dimension 0, lines are dimension 1, and so on.

 While ordinary semi-simplicial sets are presheaves over the semi-simplex category, augmented semi-simplicial sets are presheaves over Δ+ .
 There are different ways to define Δ+ , up to equivalence, and we use a definition that can be extended to semi-cubical sets in a straightforward manner.
+In particular, we start numbering objects from 0 instead of -1 so that there is a shift by one compared to the standard numbering of augmented semi-simplicial sets.